certhub/certhub/doc/certhub-repo-push@.service.8.rst

 A service which pushes the certhub repository to another host.

-The instance name (systemd instance string specifier ``%i``) is used as the URL for the remote repository.
+The unescaped instance name (systemd unescaped instance string specifier ``%I``) is used as the URL for the remote repository.
 Note that the instance name likely needs to be escaped using :program:`systemd-escape --template`.

 Environment